Illiquidly/illiquid-labs-frontend/README.md

 Illiquid Labs Frontend is UI for website https://www.illiquidlabs.io/ written in NextJS framework.

-Additional info can be found on our [gitbook](https://illiquidlabs.gitbook.io/litepaper/illiquid-labs-platform/nft-migration)

 ## Installation

 Use the yarn package manager [yarn](https://yarnpkg.com/) to node modules.